Section 1. Purpose of the Fellowship

 Section 6.
 Admission of Applicants

-Applicants admitted to membership shall, if possible, present themselves at a worship service designated by the Pastor-Teacher and Advisory Committee or Board of Elders, at which service such applicants shall publicly affirm their membership commitment and be publicly acknowledged as members.
+Applicants admitted to membership shall, if possible, present themselves at a worship service designated by the Pastor-Teacher or Board of Elders, at which service such applicants shall publicly affirm their membership commitment and be publicly acknowledged as members.

 Section 7.
 Responsibilities of Members